 The list below contains some key notes on the new seller metrics that sellers should be paying attention to:

 - ODR and performance metrics will be updated on a bi-weekly basis within the Seller Center.

 - Walmart’s partner performance team will be reviewing these metrics regularly and sellers will receive notice when their metrics are off target.

-- Accounts that fall significantly below the performance thresholds will be temporarily suspended, usually for a 7-day period.
+- Accounts that fall significantly below the performance thresholds will be temporarily suspended; suspension time-period will vary based on the performance on the platform.
 Sellers will need to follow a new appeal process if their account falls into suspension.

 - Sellers will need to work with Walmart directly to identify the key performance metrics that led to their suspension and come up with a plan of action to get their account back on track.
 This plan must be reviewed and then approved by Walmart, and will need to be executed over the following 15 days, at which point the seller may be reinstated.

 To summarize, Walmart is tightening their seller metrics but the new metrics are no more than what most other marketplaces already expect.
 Sellers that sell across multiple marketplaces should have no issue adapting to these new metrics and they should ultimately lead to a better buying experience for customers who shop on the Walmart platform.